-CMSB 2018 will be hosted at Faculty of Informatics, Masaryk University, Brno.
+CMSB 2018 is hosted at Faculty of Informatics, Masaryk University, Brno.
 Brno is the city where the modern genetics has been founded.
 Join us for a visit to a famous place where Gregor Johann Mendel conducted his famous pea plant experiments.

-The proceedings of CMSB 2018 will be published in the series Lecture Notes in Bioinformatics (LNCS/LNBI) by Springer.
+The proceedings of CMSB 2018 is published in the series Lecture Notes in Bioinformatics (LNCS/LNBI) by Springer.
 A selection of accepted papers will be invited to be extended and submitted to a special section of the journal IEEE/ACM Transactions on Computational Biology and Bioinformatics.

 - Submission of flash posters and abstract presentations has been closed.
 We have received 25 submissions of these forms.

 - Positive notifications have been sent to 19 papers out of 42 papers submitted (there are 15 full papers and 4 tool papers accepted).
 The acceptance rate is approximately 45%.
 The submission page is still opened for poster and presentation abstracts until 22nd June.
 In addition, we have accepted 3 original poster abstracts to be published in the proceedings (from 4 submissions).